yarnmengnus/tp/docs/UserGuide.md

 **Precise Expected Outputs when the command succeeds:**
 ```
 Here are your tasks that are:
-Due before: [date]
+Due before: 01-01-2023
-[Displays the list with the specific tasks found.]
+  [The tasklist will be shown in the UI displaying tasks that fall on, and before 01-01-2023]
 ```